Catherine Vasa of Sweden: Countess of Ostfriesland

 Catherine arrived in Ostfriesland in April 1561.
 As countess of Ostfriesland, Catherine took an active part in policy and the affairs of state.
 She supported Edzard in his conflict with his brother John over the rule of the divided Ostfriesland, while John had the support of his mother Anna.
 The conflict also had a religious dimension, as Edzard and Catherine were Lutherans, while John and Anna were Calvinists.
 She worked to secure a new succession which banned co-ruling, and she actively supported Lutheranism before Calvinism.

 In 1578, the childless John did agree that the son of Catherine should be his heir, but this did not end the struggle.
 Catherine fully used her family connections for her policy and asked her ruling brothers to intervene in her benefit, while she herself used her connections in return: she assisted Charles with his export- and import business, she provided ships for the Swedish fleet in the war against Russia, and assisted in the negotiations for marriages for Charles and Elizabeth.
 She is known to have protested against the marriage of her brother King John III to Gunilla Bielke in 1585.
-In 1591, Edzard became sole regent, but in 1594, the Emden revolution erupted.
+In 1591, Edzard became the sole ruler, but in 1595, the Emden revolution erupted.
 Catherine asked for the assistance of her brother Charles IX, who on this occasion advised her to show religious tolerance and expressed his surprise that it was always Catherine who seemed to handle the negotiations of the affairs of state rather than Edzard.